+5.508.2.2.2 Access valve.
+Only Schrader access valves with a brass or steel body are permitted for use.
 5.508.2.2.2.1 Valves caps.
-For system with a refrigerant charge of 5 pounds or more, valve caps shall be brass or steel and not plastic. Ц 5.508.2.2.2.2 Seal caps.
+For system with a refrigerant charge of 5 pounds or more, valve caps shall be brass or steel and not plastic.
+5.508.2.2.2.2 Seal caps.
 If designed for it, the cap shall have a neoprene O-ring in place.
 5.508.2.2.2.1 Chain tethers.
 Chain tethers to fit over the stem are required for valves designed to have seal caps.
 5.508.2.3 Refrigerated service cases.
 Refrigerated service cases holding food products containing vinegar and salt shall have evaporator coils of corrosion-resistant material, such as stainless steel; or be coated to prevent corrosion from these substances.
 5.508.2.3.1 Coil coating.
 Consideration shall be given to the heat transfer efficiency of coil coating to maximize energy efficiency.
 5.508.2.4 Refrigerated receivers.
 Refrigerant receivers with capacities greater than 200 pounds shall be fitted with a device that indicates the level of refrigerant in the receiver.
 5.508.2.5.
 Pressure testing.
 The system shall be pressure tested during installation prior to evacuation and charging.
 5.508.2.5.1 Minimum pressure.
 The system shall be charged with regulated dry nitrogen and appropriate tracer gas to bring system pressure up to 300 psig minimum.
 5.508.2.5.2 Leaks.
 Check the system for leaks, repair any leaks, and retest for pressure using the same gauge.
 5.508.2.5.3 Allowable pressure change.
 The system shall stand, unaltered, for 24 hours with no more than a +/- one pound pressure change from 300 psig, measured with the same gauge.
 5.508.2.6 Evacuation.
 The system shall be evacuated after pressure testing and prior to charging.
 5.508.2.6.1 First vacuum.
-Pull a system vacuum down to at least 1000 microns (+/- 50 microns), and hold for 30 minutes.
+Pull a system vacuum down to at least 1000 microns (+/- 50 microns) and hold for 30 minutes.
 5.508.2.6.2 Second vacuum.
 Pull second system vacuum to a minimum of 500 microns and hold for 30 minutes.
 5.508.2.6.3 Third vacuum.
-Pull a third vacuum down to a minimum of 300 microns, and hold for 24 hours with a maximum drift of 100 microns over a 24-hour period.
+Pull a third vacuum down to a minimum of 300 microns and hold for 24 hours with a maximum drift of 100 microns over a 24-hour period.